 I have been with this company for 17yrs.
 We have home, auto and health inc. with them.
 I recently fell on hard times and called our local branch located in Knoxville, TN on Northshore to explain my situation and ask for options.
 I spoke with Connie.
 Not only did she cut me off, she was rude and unsympathetic.
 She informed me that I didn't have any options.
 Connie informed me that if I didn't make the full premium now I would lose coverage.
 When I dropped off partial payment a representative from the same branch called me back with several options to help us keep our coverage.

 Farm Bureau is a good insurance company but be aware that if you have several claims or challenge their claims adjuster they will cancel your policy without providing a letter of explanation and it does not matter who’s at fault.
 The local office which is located in Cleveland TN has outstanding customer service but the male adjuster who is located in Chattanooga TN lacked much in the area of customer service.

 Farm Bureau Auto Insurance offers insurance to a wide range of vehicles at competitive prices.
 The company was founded in Des Moines, IA, in 1939 and has over 1,600 employees.

-- Young driver safety program: They offer a young driver safety program that helps to prepare young drivers for the road while offering a premium insurance discount.
+Young driver safety program: They offer a young driver safety program that helps prepare young drivers for the road while giving them a premium insurance discount.